prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

 $ kubectl create -f alertmanager-config.yaml
 ```

-Alertmanager require a `alertmanagerConfigSelector` for finding those AlertmanagerConfig resources.
-In the previous example, the label `alertmanagerConfig: example` is added, so Alertmanager instance should be updated, adding the `alertmanagerConfigSelector`:
+The `alertmanagerConfigSelector` field in the Alertmanager resource Spec needs to be specified so that the operator can select such AlertmanagerConfig resources.
+In the previous example, the label `alertmanagerConfig: example` is added, so the Alertmanager instance should be updated, adding the `alertmanagerConfigSelector`:

 [embedmd]:# (../../example/user-guides/alerting/alertmanager-selector-example.yaml)
 ```yaml